bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Makes an ESI POST request on behalf on an EVE character and returns the result.

-Needs role: app-esi<br>      *         Public ESI routes are not allowed.<br>      *         The following headers from ESI are passed through to the response:                Content-Type Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning<br>      *         The HTTP status code from ESI is also passed through, so maybe there's more than the documented.
+Needs role: app-esi<br>      *         Public ESI routes are not allowed.<br>      *         The following headers from ESI are passed through to the response:                Content-Type Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning<br>      *         The HTTP status code from ESI is also passed through, so maybe there's more than the documented.<br>      *         The ESI path and query parameters can alternatively be appended to the path of this endpoint,                see doc/app-esi-examples.php for more.

 ### Example
 ```php